actg-course/wgaa-docs/docs/Introduction/software.rst

      - 2.0.1
      - Automated whole-genome de-novo TE annotation and benchmarking.
    * - `hic_qc <https://github.com/phasegenomics/hic_qc>`__
-     - June 27, 2022 commit (6881c33)
+     - git commit 6881c33
      - Performs QC Checks for Hi-C libraries using reads in a BAM file aligned to the genome assembly.
+The version of this software is a commit to the source repository made on June 27, 2022.